Pink Dot SG

-Pink Dot SG, known exonymously as Pink Dot, is an event that has occurred annually since 2009 in support of the LGBT community in Singapore.
+Pink Dot SG, known endonymously as Pink Dot, is a pride event that has occurred annually since 2009 in support of the LGBTQ community in Singapore.
 Attendees of Pink Dot events gather to form a "pink dot" to show support for inclusiveness, diversity and the freedom to love in the country.
-Pink Dot events typically include concert performances and booths sponsored by organizations that support the LGBT community and cause in addition to the event's name-brand formation.
+Pink Dot events typically include concert performances and booths sponsored by organizations that support the LGBTQ community and cause in addition to the event's name-brand formation.

 The success of Pink Dot in Singapore has inspired similar events in several other countries, leading to the event to become known as Pink Dot SG — SG being an initialism for Singapore.
 It has been held each year in Singapore from 2009 to 2019 at the Speakers' Corner in Hong Lim Park on a Saturday in the months of May, June or July.
 The 2020 and 2021 editions were held as online livestreams, in view of the global COVID-19 pandemic.
-The 2022 edition was held in-person once again in June.
+The 2022 edition and subsequent editions were held in-person once again.

 History

 In September 2008, the rules governing activities conducted at Singapore's Speakers' Corner at Hong Lim Park were relaxed, allowing demonstrations organised by Singaporeans to be held at the park, providing that all participants are either citizens or permanent residents.
 This allowed the first Pink Dot SG event to take place at the Speakers' Corner on 16 May 2009.

-A total of nine Pink Dot events have been held in Singapore, occurring annually on Saturdays in May, June or July.
-Many organisations around the world modeled LGBT events after the Pink Dot concept, often borrowing the "Pink Dot" prefix.
+A total of sixteen Pink Dot events have been held in Singapore, occurring annually on Saturdays in May, June or July.
+Many organisations around the world modeled LGBTQ events after the Pink Dot concept, often borrowing the "Pink Dot" prefix.
 For distinction, the Singapore events became known as Pink Dot SG.

 The design of the Pink Dot SG mascot "Pinkie", a personification of the pink dot, was provided by graphic designer Soh Ee Shaun.

 Events

-Each event from 2009 to 2019 took place on a Saturday at Speakers' Corner in Hong Lim Park with the exception of the 2020 edition where it was held online due to the COVID-19 pandemic.
+Each event from 2009 to 2019 took place on a Saturday at Speakers' Corner in Hong Lim Park with the exception of the 2020 and 2021 editions where it was held online due to the global COVID-19 pandemic.
+Since 2022, events were held in-person once again.